Data-driven Business? Why YOU should be driving YOUR Data

 Disconnected data dilemma

 Disconnected data can be measured specifically in costs and missed business opportunities.
 The results of the Vanson Bourne study, also uncovered that organizations in the US and UK are losing $140bn each year to disconnected data.
 Nearly half of companies in the study (47 percent) believe disconnected data is negatively impacting their organization’s ability to innovate, develop new products and services and get them to market quickly.
 In addition, their ability to engage, support, and meet the needs of customers (46 percent) is also negatively impacted.

-A rigid data architecture and strict methods of processing data often creates lengthy and drawn out lead times to get meaningful information from this critical asset.
+A rigid data architecture and strict methods of processing data often create lengthy and drawn out lead times to get meaningful information from this critical asset.
 Data tantalizingly tempts business leaders with the allure of untapped fortunes, just waiting to be dipped into.
 If only they could get at it and use it efficiently and effectively.
 Add to this the geographical challenge of an international business and/or a regulated industry and things get even more difficult.

 Whilst all this may or may not be interesting, isn’t data just data after all?
 It's not about the quantity, and even data quality issues can be solved, it’s about what you do with it and how flexible your approach is to leverage what you have.
 Our data strategy, and the decisions we make today will either hold us back and restrict our ability for years to come or make life much easier.
 Cost and speed to market can be cut drastically, and data is key to doing this, rather than being the thing that gets in the way.